 Are you planning to buy a stationary exercise bike?
 On your shopping list should be a recumbent version of the cycle.
 It is, arguably, one of the best pieces of training equipment that you can use.
 The bike puts your body under lesser strain than a traditional variant.
-The seating position is much different than that a conventional cycle (upright bike or spin bike).
+The seating position is much different than that of a conventional cycle (upright bike or spin bike).
 You can work the pedals in a relaxed upright posture instead of hunching over the handlebars.
 This helps in reducing the pressure on your spine and back, as well as joints such as knees and ankles.
 However, if you are using the equipment for the first time, you need to have a proper plan in place.
 Here is a simple but effective guide for beginners to make the most of their training sessions with the cycle.

 Maintain Constant Speed Throughout A Session

 Training on a recumbent machine can make your cardiovascular system more efficient.
 Make sure that you maintain the same pedaling speed during a session perhaps set a time goal of 5 minutes of consistent pace.
 Don’t accelerate at any point to see how much you can endure, and slow down if you feel tired.

 Don’t Workout At Higher Intensity Levels At The Beginning

 One of the common mistakes that beginners commit is to start training at higher intensity levels.
 Your body needs time to adapt to the exercise regimen.
 Never start by configuring the bike settings to very difficult levels.
 Just like speed, you must maintain the same intensity levels throughout a session.
 Choose an easy setting for your workout.
 During the initial days, refrain from using pre-set programs that increase intensity after a certain time.

 The harder you train, the more fit you will become, but that does not mean you start exercising hard from day one.
 It is important for beginners to determine the amount of effort to put into a session.
 If you start panting or feel that your heart rate has exceeded a safe range, then you are putting in too much effort.